How to make espresso with instant coffee (Easy Recipe!)

 What is the Difference between coffee grounds and Instant coffee?

 Coffee grounds are fine or coarse powder made from freshly roasted beans.
-These grounds are then steeped in water to brew a cup of coffee.
-After brewing the drink, used coffee grounds are discarded.
+These grounds are steeped in hot water to extract flavors and after brewing the coffee grounds are discarded.

 On the other hand, Instant coffee is a preserved form that is completely dissolved in water or milk to prepare a drink.
-Instant coffee is prepared by dehydrating brewed coffee.
+It is prepared by dehydrating brewed coffee.

 Leave a Comment